marfarma/microkids-related-posts/readme.txt

 === Microkid's Related Posts ===
 Contributors: microkid
-Tags: related, posts, seo, content, articles, relevant, similar Requires at least: 2.5
+Tags: related, posts, seo, content, articles, relevant, similar, custom posts, custom post types Requires at least: 2.5
-Tested up to: 2.9.1
+Tested up to: 3.0.1
 Stable tag: trunk

 Increase your pageviews and SEO by manually selecting related posts for your content.
 Easy reciprocal linking of related posts and pages.

 == Description ==

 This plugin makes it super easy to manually select related posts.
 You can search and select posts that fit **your** criteria, all from within the write/edit post screen.

 Creating a system of related posts/pages on your site will result in more page views per unique visitor, and will improve GoogleBots understanding of your content.

+Display related posts automatically, using shortcodes, using widgets or use one of the available API functions to add them to your theme

+This plugin supports custom post types.

 See the official plugin homepage for [Microkids Related Posts](http://www.microkid.net/wordpress/related-posts/ "Wordpress Related Posts") for more info and discussion.